Auditing citation polarization during the early COVID-19 pandemic: Introduction

-In this study, we quantitatively exhibit the impact of COVID-19-related papers on the citation ecosystem to aid in resolving the long-lasting debates on the IF metric.
-For this purpose, we investigate the changes in IF by the publication of COVID-19-related papers considering prior journal IF.
-We find that COVID-19-related papers received more citations than other papers, and we also show that although most of the citations originated from other COVID-19-related papers, the degree of benefit to the journals differs by the prestige of the journals reflected in their prior IFs.
-We reveal that the number of COVID-19-related papers and the extent of the increase in journal IF are nearly uncorrelated, while the IFs of prestigious journals with high IFs increased more than those of low-IF journals.
-Lastly, we find that the majority of highly cited COVID-19 publications were published during the earliest stages of the pandemic, selected by prestige journals.
-Taken together, the results demonstrate that the benefits of publishing COVID-19-related research were granted mainly to the prestige journals, which may aggravate citation inequality in academia.
+In this study, we quantitatively exhibit the impact of COVID-19-related publications on the citation ecosystem to aid in resolving the long-lasting debates on the IF metric.
+For this purpose, we investigate the changes in IF by publishing COVID-19-related publications considering journal IF.
+Our investigation builds on earlier studies on publication and citation trends during COVID-19.
+As former studies demonstrated that COVID-19-related publications received more citations than other publications ~\parencite{pajic2023covid,ioannidis2022massive,zheng2023significant}, we attempt to investigate the hypothesis that these citations are the result of great attention from other fields.
+We also investigated the relationship between the COVID-19-related publications and the IF to extend the results that the COVID-19-related publications received a larger number of citations~\parencite{pajic2023covid,ioannidis2022massive,zheng2023significant}; we assessed whether the surplus IF is correlated with the number of COVID-19-related publications.
+To fully understand the impact and potential future trends of academia, we finally examined the publication dynamics of highly-cited COVID-19-related publications by analyzing the journals, the date of publication, and their influence on the citation ecosystem.